micbay/RaceTimerAndController/README.md

 > ***Note on Housing and Mechanical Interface** - This project only documents the functional electrical and software configuration.
 It can be wired, and used as illustrated for demonstration, however, for repeated, practical usage, the construction of a permanent housing, and mechanical trigger interface, is left up to the implementer to develop per their unique setup.*

 ## **Parts for Race Controller**
-- [Arduino Nano](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano) (or equivalent microcontroller module)
+- [Arduino Nano](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano) (or equivalent microcontroller module, if using Mega2560 adjust code and wiring per annotations)
 - [4 x 4 membrane keypad](https://duckduckgo.com/?q=4+x+4+membrane+keypad)
 - [LCD2004 4 row x 20 character display](https://duckduckgo.com/?q=LCD2004A+4+x+20+I2C+backpack), with [I2C backpack](https://www.mantech.co.za/datasheets/products/LCD2004-i2c.pdf)
 - 2-4 Chainable, [8-digit, 7-segment LED bar with integrated MAX7219](https://duckduckgo.com/?q=8-digit%2C+7-segment+LED+display)